HomeDirectoriesTurning Clicks into Customers: Optimizing Directory Landing Pages

 • Media mentions or press features

-Your “About” section isn’t just filler – it’s a trust-building opportunity.
+Your “About” section isn’t just filler.
+It’s a chance to build trust.
 Show the faces behind the business.
 Share your story.
 Explain why you do what you do.
 People buy from people, not faceless corporations.

 Did you know?
 Business membership directories often provide additional trust through verification processes, making these listings particularly valuable for establishing credibility.

 Contact information should be prominent and complete.
 A phone number, physical address, and email address signal legitimacy.
 Even if most customers won’t use all three, having them visible builds confidence.
-And please, use a professional email address – not a generic Gmail account.
+And use a professional email address, not a generic Gmail account.

 Privacy and security matter more than ever.
 Display your privacy policy link clearly, especially near forms.
 Use HTTPS (that little padlock in the browser).
-Explain how you’ll use any information collected.
+Explain how you’ll use any information you collect.
 These small details add up to a feeling of safety and professionalism.

 Here’s where science meets art.
 A/B testing lets you move beyond guesswork and opinions to find out what actually works for your audience.
 But most businesses approach testing all wrong.